Die Toten Hosen: 1988 to 1995: Recognition and early success

 In 1991 the Toten Hosen released their album Learning English Lesson One, a tribute to the band's musical influences, consisting mainly of cover versions of English punk rock classics.
 Each track featured at least one member of the original band that had recorded it.
 Several songs were recorded in Rio de Janeiro with Great Train Robber Ronald Biggs.
 The album also marked the beginning of the band's collaboration with T.V.
 Smith, songwriter and lead singer of The Adverts, which continues to the present day.

-The band's 1992 Menschen, Tiere, Sensationen (People, Animals, Sensations) tour included concerts in Germany, Austria, Switzerland, Denmark, Great Britain, Spain, France and a their first ever dates in Argentina.
+The band's 1992 'Menschen, Tiere, Sensationen' (People, Animals, Sensations) tour included concerts in Germany, Austria, Switzerland, Denmark, Great Britain, Spain, France and a their first ever dates in Argentina.

-The single Sascha … ein aufrechter Deutscher (Sascha... an upstanding German) was released for Christmas 1992 as a vehement condemnation of right-wing radicalism.
+The single "Sascha … ein aufrechter Deutscher" ("Sascha... an upstanding German") was released for Christmas 1992 as a vehement condemnation of right-wing radicalism.
 The proceeds of this song were donated to an anti-racist charity campaign in Düsseldorf.
 The right-wing Republikaner party failed in its attempt to have the song banned for defamation and thereby unintentionally contributed to the success of the single.
 The song grossed half a million Deutsche Mark.

 In 1993, the album Kauf MICH!
 (Buy ME!) was released and reached number one in the German charts.
 Its songs express opinions on consumerism, advertisement and right-wing extremism.
 In the summer of 1993 Die Toten Hosen performed as the supporting act for U2 on their Zoo TV tour in Germany, with audiences of over 50,000 people at each concert.
-The video to the song Kauf MICH! shows footage of these concerts.
+The video to the song "Kauf MICH!" showed footage of these concerts.
 In the same year, the band released Reich & Sexy (Rich & Sexy), their first best-of album.
 On the cover the members of the band are naked, portraying pretentious millionaires from the music industry surrounded by nude women.
 An international version of the best-of album was released in 1994 called Love, Peace & Money.
 For a period, Die Toten Hosen had three albums in the German charts at the same time.

 In 1994 the band was on the road for almost the entire year in Germany and neighbouring countries.
 In November they gave four concerts in the US and in Canada as support act for Green Day.
 Starting in April 1995, the Toten Hosen got their own radio program on Fritz radio in Berlin, called Tausend Takte Tanzmusik ("a thousand beats of dance music").
 The show aired every Sunday from 7 to 8 p.m. for a year.
 At the end of the year the band founded their own record label JKP.